-Comox Valley Transit Exchange
+Comox Valley Transit Exchanges

 Overview

 BC Transit and local government partners in the Comox Valley Transit System are building five new transit exchanges that will improve transit services in the Comox Valley.
-The joint investment of $9.86 million between the Government of Canada, Province of British Columbia, Comox Valley Regional District, and BC Transit will fund enhanced bus stop amenities to improve the overall rider experience.
+The joint investment of $8.8 million between the Government of Canada, Province of British Columbia, Comox Valley Regional District, and BC Transit will fund enhanced bus stop amenities to improve the overall rider experience.
 These exchanges support the continued development of the Frequent Transit Network corridor and Local Transit Network through the growing communities in the Comox Valley.

 The new transit exchanges will be developed in: